-Academic Computing Centers provide students access to a wide range of software applications in support of the college's academic programs.
+Academic Computing Centers provide students access to a wide range of software applications in support of the College's academic programs.
 These centers have most of the necessary software to complete your coursework (if we don't have it then it has limited license and your instructor will give you instructions on how to access that software).
-You must be a currently registered student to use these centers and must show your JSR student ID to access these centers.
-The department of Academic & Instructional Computing Support coordinates the support for these centers (department manager's phone: 523-5901).
-Hours of operation generally match those of the campus libraries or check the web reynolds.edu/jsr_acs.
+You must be a currently registered student with a valid JSRCC student ID to access these centers.
+The department of Academic & Instructional Computing Support coordinates the support for these centers.
+Hours of operation generally match those of the campus libraries or check the web at reynolds.edu/jsr\acs.

-Parham Road Campus - ACC Massey Hall, Room 137 Telephone: 523-5377
+Parham Road Campus - ACC Downtown Campus - ACC

+Massey Hall, Room 137 Room 462